-William L. Cornog has served on the Board since September 2022 and is the former head of KKR Capstone (2002-2022), the portfolio operations team of KKR & Co.
+William L. Cornog has served on the Board since September 2022 and serves as the Chairman of the Audit and Finance Committee and the Conflicts Committee.
+Mr. Cornog is the former head of KKR Capstone (2002-2022), the portfolio operations team of KKR & Co.
 In addition to leading Capstone, Mr. Cornog chaired KKR's Portfolio Management Committees for the Americas, Europe, Asia, Infrastructure, Impact & Technology Growth and was a member of the Investment & Distribution and Valuation Committees.
 Prior to joining KKR, Mr. Cornog was with Williams Communications Group as the Senior Vice President and General Manager of Network Services.
-Prior to that, Mr. Cornog was a partner at The Boston Consulting Group and also worked at Age Wave Communications and SmithKline Beckman Corporation (GSK).
-Mr. Cornog currently is a board member at Channel Control Merchants, which is a KKR portfolio company, and Brightview Holdings, Inc. (NYSE: BV), a publicly traded company controlled by KKR.
-Mr. Cornog is Chairman of the Board at Channel Control Merchants and is Chairman of the audit committee and the conflicts committee of LiveWire.
+Prior to that, Mr. Cornog was a partner at The Boston Consulting Group and worked at Age Wave Communications and SmithKline Beckman Corporation (GSK).
+Mr. Cornog served as a board member at Channel Control Merchants from June 2020-March 2024, which was a KKR portfolio company.
+Mr. Cornog currently serves as a board member of Brightview Holdings, Inc. (NYSE: BV), and as a board member and Chairman of the Value Creation Committee at Azenta (AZTA), both publicly traded companies.
 Private company and philanthropic boards include Griffin Highline, Blue Crow Sports Group, and The Knight Campus at the University of Oregon.
 Mr. Cornog earned a B.A. from Stanford University and an M.B.A. from Harvard Business School.

 Dr. John Garcia has served on the Board since September 2022 and is the Executive Chairman of AEA Investors LP.
-Dr. Garcia joined AEA in 1999 as a Partner and Head of AEA Investors LP's then newly formed European operations based in London.
-Partner.
-In 2002, Dr. Garcia became President of AEA Investors LP while continuing to head European operations and lead AEA Investors LP's global Value-Added Industrial Products and Specialty Chemicals teams.
-LP.
+Dr. Garcia joined AEA in 1999 as a Partner.
+In 2002, Dr. Garcia became President of AEA Investors LP.
 In 2006, Dr. Garcia also became Chief Executive Officer of AEA Investors LP, during which time he was responsible for all operational aspects of AEA including fundraising, investment review process, growth and strategy and operations.
 Dr. Garcia was also named Chairman of AEA Investors LP in 2012 and in 2019, in connection with relinquishing the title of Chief Executive Officer, he became the Executive Chairman.
-As Executive Chairman, Dr. Garcia remains responsible for AEA's investment review process.
 Since 1999, under his leadership, AEA has made over 90 private equity investments totaling over \$11 billion of invested capital.
-Dr.

-Garcia was also instrumental in the creation of the AEA Private Debt Funds in 2005 and the AEA Small Business Funds in 2004.
+Dr. Garcia was also instrumental in the creation of the AEA Private Debt Funds in 2005 and the AEA Small Business Funds in 2004.
 Dr. Garcia has served on the board of numerous AEA portfolio companies in addition to various other companies.
-Dr. Garcia serves as the chairman or member of the investment committee for the various private equity and private debt funds.
-Dr. Garcia has a long history of working together with family owned and entrepreneur-led businesses and investors to help them maximize their potential and meet their long term needs. potential.
+Dr. Garcia has a long history of working together with family owned and entrepreneur-led businesses and investors to help them maximize their potential.
 Dr. Garcia earned a B.Sc. from the University of Kent, an M.A. and Ph.D. in Organic Chemistry from Princeton University, and an MBA from Wharton School of the University of Pennsylvania.
-We believe Dr. Garcia is qualified to serve as a director due to his significant management and business experiences.